Qualitative Data

 Focus Groups: Moderated discussions among a small group of participants representing the targeted population or the community of interest, allowing researchers to observe interactions and gather collective insights on a specific topic.

-Observations: Close monitoring and recording of behaviors, interactions, and phenomena in natural physical or online setting and the context in which those are generated.
-Observations might be naturalistic - when researchers observe people in their natural setting without interference -, or participatory - when the investigator becomes an active member of the group being observed.
+Observations: Close monitoring and recording of behaviors, interactions, and phenomena in natural physical or online settings and the context in which those are generated.
+Observations might be naturalistic - when researchers observe people in their natural setting without interference - or participatory - when the investigator becomes an active member of the group being observed.

 Field Work: Researchers produce annotations based on their observations, reflections, and impressions during fieldwork, capturing nuances and contextual details that other methods may not capture.